Hunger in Haiti reaches famine levels as gangs squeeze life out of the capital and beyond

 “This is one of the highest proportions of acutely food insecure people in any crisis around the world,” said U.N. spokesman Stéphane Dujarric.

-The 5,636 people who are facing famine, the worst level, live in makeshift shelters across the metropolitan area, according to the report, which noted that another 2 million Haitians face severe hunger.
+The 5,636 people who are facing starvation, the worst level, live in makeshift shelters across the metropolitan area, according to the report, which noted that another 2 million Haitians face severe hunger.

 “This is shocking,” said Martine Villeneuve, Haiti director for the nonprofit Action Against Hunger.
 “We were not expecting that level.
 Two million … is massive.”